Our Spiritual Philosophy

 Empathy means being able to feel what another person is feeling, to be able to tread in another’s shoes, to experience what some one else may be experiencing, to be able to communicate this to another person.
 It has to be perceived.

-Unconditional Positive Regard is the full acceptance of ones-self and other human beings despite behaviour which may not be attractive.
+Unconditional Self-Acceptance is the full acceptance of ones-self and other human beings despite behaviour which may not be attractive.
 It means being non-judgmental, liking the whole person despite some things we would not wish for.

 Our courses are based on the following nine ideas, the first six come from Albert Einstein the last three come from Carl Jung: